thibremy/vue-fn-http/docs/README.md

-# vue-fetch-composable

-Isomorphic fetch hook that should works with SSR (server side rendering).
+Isomorphic fetch hook that should|will works with SSR (server side rendering).

 ```
 <template>